 - An agenda is developed in conjunction with the facilitator (more about that below) prior to the meeting which would allow the voice of all partners at the table.
 Expectations are clearly articulated in the agenda to ensure all partners are aware of their participation in the meeting.

 - Background information regarding the student demographics would be recorded or in a student profile for easy access.
 This includes items such as parent or guardian contact information, student’s date of birth, etc.

 - Any information that is needed to clarify the purpose of the meeting would be shared with participants such as school procedures or crisis management documents.

-Roles for the Case Consult Team are established such as facilitator, recorder and perhaps a time manager.
+Roles for the case consult team are established such as coordinator, facilitator, recorder and perhaps a time manager.
 The facilitator is responsible for guiding and directing the flow of the meeting while the recorder ensures there is one clear set of notes that will be distributed to the team as follow-up.
 These two roles should not be the same person as it is sometimes difficult to direct conversations and take notes at the same time.

 A predetermined agenda that guides the discussion for the first and subsequent meetings is important to establish.
 An agenda not only guides the flow of the meeting but can also become the template for keeping the notes for the meeting.
 As the recorder is keeping the notes, they are projected to provide a focal point for all team members and ensure all team members have an opportunity to adjust notes if something is misinterpreted or missed.